sanoguzhan/Self-Driving-Car/README.md

      }
 ```

-After defining the motion, raspberryPi connected booted and configured ([command list](Commands%20for%20Raspberrypi.txt)) for SSH connection, C++ ide setups, Camera setups.
+After defining the motion, raspberryPi was connected booted and configured ([command list](Commands%20for%20Raspberrypi.txt)) for SSH connection, C++ ide setups and Camera setups.
 For all image capturing and processingi OpenCV was the primary library and for any data manupulation and processing stl containers was used [Standard Template Library](https://www.geeksforgeeks.org/the-c-standard-template-library-stl/)
 * Example Code for Camera Setup and Region of Interest:

    ```